Glued spaces and lower Ricci curvature bounds: Proof of Corollary 1.3

 \subsection{An application of $1D$ localisation}

 The results of this section are motivated by the next example for the behavior of geodesics in a glued space.

 \begin{example} Consider the smooth funktion $f: \R\rightarrow \R$ given by

 Then we define two manifolds with boundary through $M_0= \{(x,y)\in \R^2: y\geq f(x)\}$ and $M_1=\{(x,y)\in \R^2: y\leq f(x)\}$.
 Since $f$ is smooth also the boundaries of $M_0$ and $M_1$ are smooth.
 Moreover, the sum of the second fundamental forms trivially satisfies the condition in Assumption \ref{ass:1}.
-Hence, the gluing theorem applies and it is not hard to check that the glued space $M$ is $\R^2$.
+The glued space $M$ is $\R^2$.
 One geodesic in $M$ is given by the $x$-axis in $\R^2$ and hence it oscillates between $M_0$ and $M_1$ when approaching $0$ from the right hand side.
 The example ilustrates that under the Assumption \ref{ass:1} such oscillating behavior of geodesics in general cannot be avoided.
 However we will show in the following that geodesics with this behaviour are a "set of measure $0$". \end{example} We note that by the Assumption \ref{ass:1_0}, $\Pi_i\geq 0$ on $M\backslash Y_i$, Theorem \ref{th:basicglue} and Theorem \ref{th:petrunincd} we know that the metric glued space is an Alexandrov space with curvature bounded from below by $\underline k$.

 Let $u: M\rightarrow \R$ be a $1$-Lipschitz function, let $(\m_{\gamma})_{\gamma\in Q}$ be the induced disintegration {of $\vol_{g}$} together with the quotient measure $\mathfrak q$.
 We pick $\hat Q$ of full $\mathfrak q$ measure in $Q$ such that $R_u(x)=\overline{X_\gamma}$ for all $x\in X_\gamma$ and for all $\gamma\in \hat Q$.
 By abuse of notation we write $\hat Q=Q$ and $\T_u=\mathfrak Q^{-1}(\hat Q)$ (see the comments after Lemma \ref{somelemma}).